DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

             └── docker-compose.yml
 ```

-* `minecraft-data/` - a directory where bookstack will store its web app data
+* `minecraft-data/` - a directory where minecraft stores its data
 * `.env` - a file containing environment variables for docker compose
-* `docker-compose.yml` - a docker compose file, telling docker how to run the containers
+* `docker-compose.yml` - a compose file, telling docker how to build containers

 You only need to provide the files.</br>
 The directory is created by docker compose on the first run.